poepoe3060/Odoo_Purchase/README.md

 # Odoo-Purchase
-It includes some customized modules for Odoo Purchase.All are own source codes.
+It includes some customized modules for Odoo Purchase.All are my own source codes and please feel free to use them.